gregmturek/AWS-SAA-C03-Notes/README.md

 ![Stacks](../main/attachments/Clipboard_2022-08-28-19-50-25.png?raw=true "Optional Title")
 You can use a role in the partner account and use that to upload objects to AWS resources.

+### 1.4.6.
+Service-linked Roles & PassRole
 Service-linked roles
 * IAM role linked to a specific AWS service
 * Predefined by a service
-* prodviding permissions that a service needs to interact with other AWS services on your behalf
+* Prodviding permissions that a service needs to interact with other AWS services on your behalf
 * Service might create/delete the role...
 * or allow you to during the setup or within IAM
 * Can't delete the role until it's no longer required

-### 1.4.6.
+### 1.4.7.
 AWS Organizations

 Without an organization, each AWS account needs it's own set of IAM users as well as individual payment methods.
 If you have more than 5 to 10 accounts, you would want to use an org.